-A key challenge of all our LDF use cases is, how can we get our data processed from so many different devices.
+A key challenge is, how can we get our data processed from so many different devices.

 Edge computing – the new border to the web?